DynaPlex/DynaPlex/docs/source/getting_started/conda.rst

 **1. Virtual environment creation**

-First, in your Python IDE or in your terminal set up a Conda environment for compiling the Python bindings and running Python scripts that load those bindings:
+First, in your Python IDE or in your terminal set up a Conda environment for compiling the Python bindings and running Python scripts that load those bindings.
+We provide an environment.yml file (in the DynaPlex/python folder) that enables the creation of a python/anaconda environment (envDP) that has all packages for compiling the dynaplex python binding:

 .. code-block:: bash

-   conda envDP create -f path/to/environment.yml
+   conda env create -f path/to/environment.yml

 .. note::
 	For this to work, Conda needs to be available.
 On Snellius, it can be loaded via the module environments, something like: